ryanrolds/screeps-bot-choreographer/README.md

 5. Behavior Trees
 6. Behaviors

+### Behavior Trees

+This section will outline the BT's organizational strategy.
+Ideally, the `behavior.*` files would provide a well organized and DRY set of logic that can be composed to produce complex behavior.

 ### Memory

 WIP

 ### Topics

-WIP

-### Behavior Trees

-This section will outline the BT's organizational strategy.
-Ideally, the `behavior.*` files would provide a well organized and DRY set of logic that can be composed to produce complex behavior.

-### Stats & Dashboard

 WIP